PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 as described in `kubeadm init`.

 The [`kubeadm init phase`](/docs/reference/setup-tools/kubeadm/kubeadm-init-phase/) command allows users to invoke each task individually, and ultimately offers a reusable and composable
-API/toolbox that can be used by other Kubernetes bootstrap tools, by any IT automation tool or by an advanced user for creating custom clusters.
+API/toolbox that can be used by other PlaidCloud bootstrap tools, by any IT automation tool or by an advanced user for creating custom clusters.

 ### Preflight checks